redis/redis-doc/topics/cluster-spec.md

 Redis Cluster clients should try to be smart enough to memorize the slots configuration.
 However this configuration is not *required* to be up to date.
-Since contacting the wrong node will simply result in a redirection, that should trigger an update of the client view.
+Since contacting the wrong node will result in a redirection, that should trigger an update of the client view.

 Clients usually need to fetch a complete list of slots and mapped node